TheInfiniteKind/moneydance_open/python_scripts/toolbox/install-readme.txt

 4) That's it....
 Repeat these steps each time.

 All Extensions/Scripts available:
-toolbox:                                View Moneydance settings, diagnostics, fix issues, change settings and much more...
+toolbox:                                View Moneydance settings, diagnostics, fix issues, change settings and much more

 extract_data:                           Extract various data to screen and/or csv..
 Consolidation of:
 - stockglance2020                       View summary of Securities/Stocks on screen, total by Security, export to csv